-Dear Rep. Steil,
+Congressman Steil,

-The 119 undersigned labor, civil rights, consumer, legal services and community groups and academics write to express our opposition to the draft Earned Wage Access Consumer Act.
+The undersigned organizations write to express our opposition to the draft Earned Wage Access Consumer Act.
 In the guise of offering protections, the bill obscures its true effect: to exempt fintech cash advances from the Truth in Lending Act, to endorse a form of loan that makes workers pay to be paid, and to facilitate new evasions by payday lenders.
-It is especially inappropriate to authorize a new class of fintech cash advances with costs imposed on lowwage workers, disproportionately impacting communities of color and women, when there are a growing number of options to obtain early pay at no cost
+It is especially inappropriate to authorize a new class of fintech cash advance with costs imposed on low-wage workers, disproportionately impacting communities of color, when there are a growing number of options to obtain early pay at no cost.